-As of June 30, 2023, we had \$1.19 billion in cash, cash equivalents and marketable securities.
+As of March 31, 2023, we had \$1.29 billion in cash, cash equivalents and marketable securities.
 We believe that our existing cash, cash equivalents and marketable securities will be sufficient to fund our projected operations through at least the next twelve months.
-Our estimate as to how long we expect our existing cash, cash equivalents and marketable securities to be available to fund our operations is based on assumptions that may be proven inaccurate, and we could use our available capital resources sooner than we currently expect.
+Our estimate as to how long we expect our existing cash, cash equivalents and marketable securities to be available to fund our operations is based on assumptions that may be proved inaccurate, and we could use our available capital resources sooner than we currently expect.
 Changing circumstances, some of which may be beyond our control, such as recent bank failures, geopolitical uncertainty, rising inflation or interest rates or a perceived or actual economic downturn, may cause us to increase our spending significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.
-We may also need to raise additional funds sooner than we presently anticipate.
+We may also need to raise additional funds sooner than we anticipate if we choose to expand more rapidly than we presently anticipate.